4 Day South Coast

 In this multiday tour package we combine some of our best tour options.
 You’ll get the chance to see the beautiful Western Iceland.
 There, you’ll explore the hidden gem of the West, the peninsula of Snæfellsnes also known as “Iceland in a nutshell”.
 Snaefellsnes is characterized by magnificent and picturesque sites: glacial-carved mountains, endless black beaches, moss topped lava fields, volcanic craters, coastal cliffs topped off by the volcanic glacier Snæfellsjökull and the Center of the Earth.

-You’ll also be taken to the famous South Coast.
+You’ll then be taken to the famous South Coast.
 Along the shore, you’ll get to see the two waterfalls Seljalandsfoss and Skógafoss, and the famous Black Sand Beach.
 You’ll also visit the stunning Glacier Lagoon Jökulsárlón in Vatnajökull National Park, where you’ll also get the chance to explore Europe’s largest glacier.
-You also have the opportunity to add an optional tour to explore the mighty Dragon Glass Katla Ice Cave.
+You have the opportunity to add optional tours like a boat ride at Jökulsarlon Glacier Lagoon.

 Ytri Tunga Beach and Seal Colony

 Ytri-Tunga is a sandy beach that has a little secret hidden away down by the sea, behind the farmhouses… a seal colony!
 Seals love to spend their time on the rocks of this beautiful beach.
 They are friendly and curious and will climb up on the rocks for you to spot them from a distance.